celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 In this guide, you will:

-* Install the Celo CLI
+* Install the Celo CLI (and optionally, a local node to connect to the network)
 * Access the `ReleaseGold` account associated with your address using your existing Ledger
 * Authorize a voting key, which you will hold on a new, second Ledger
 * Lock some of the Gold in your `ReleaseGold` account